What is Umami Analytics?

 What is Railway?

 Railway is a modern app hosting platform that makes it easy to deploy production-ready apps quickly.
-Railway offers persistent database services for PostgreSQL, MySQL, MongoDB, and Redis, as well as application services with a Github repository as the deployment source.
+Railway offers persistent database services for PostgreSQL, MySQL, MongoDB, and Redis, as well as application services with a GitHub repository as the deployment source.
 For the latter, Railway can automatically determine the application runtime and deploy the service.
-For Umami, Railway offers a one-click starter, as well as the option to deploy from a forked repository.
-Let's explore both options below.
+For Umami, Railway offers a one-click starter, as well as the option to deploy continuously from a forked repository.
+If you are just starting out, Railway's free tier should be sufficient.
+Let's explore both deployment options below.

 Option #1: Deploy Umami using the One-Click Starter